Medical Reviewer

 What Are Inhalants?

 Inhalants, a broad category of substances encompassing various volatile chemicals, are commonly found in household and industrial products.
-These substances, when inhaled, produce mind-altering effects by depressing the central nervous system.[2]
+When inhaled, they produce mind-altering effects by affecting the central nervous system.[2]
 While they vary widely in composition, inhalants often include solvents, aerosol sprays, gases, and nitrites.

 Traditionally, inhalants have been used for their quick and easily accessible high.
 Inhalant abuse typically involves sniffing or huffing fumes directly from containers, bags, or rags soaked in the substance.
 The effects of inhalants range from euphoria and dizziness to hallucinations and loss of consciousness.
 However, these effects come with significant risks, including damage to the brain, liver, kidneys, and other organs.